Course Introduction to Programming

 Positional system

-For example, in the decimal system, the first digit of a number is the ones, the second is the tens, the third is the hundreds and so on, which is related to the numbering system.
+For example, in the decimal system the first digit of a number is the units, the second is the tens, the third is the hundreds, and so on, which is related to the number system.

 Conversion to the decimal system

-Some other examples of conversion to decimal base are:
+Some other examples of conversion to the decimal base are:

 - The value of